polimi-cmls-23/group9-hw-SC-TheSineOfTheTimes/README.md

 # Requirements
 * [SC3plugins](https://supercollider.github.io/sc3-plugins/) for the Decimator and the CrossoverDistortion UGens. **This project won't run without a correct installation of SC3plugins!**

-# Notes
-The GUI is organised in tabs and contains some elements that have not been implemented.
-We made this choice because, even though we had to cut these elements due to time constraints, we're still pretty proud of our work and give a glimpse of what future improvements on this code could focus on.

-The main elements that have been cut are a sequencer (still in the GUI, even the note event to array function is ready but not connected to the sound through a function) and a graphical equalizer with its own waveform display (still in the code).

 # Known issues
 * (VERY RARE) The GUI (and the synth) randomly crash during execution, bringing the entire interpreter down with them.
 We have not been able to find a solution to this crash, also due to the objective difficulty in reproducing it
 * Some limit cases have not been accounted for when calling _free_ on certain variables